mozilla/data-docs/src/datasets/reference.md

 # Dataset Reference

-This section contains reference material on the datasets we store in BigQuery.
+This section contains reference material on some of the major datasets we store in BigQuery.
 Reading this section front to back is not recommended.
 Instead, identify a dataset you'd like to understand better and read through the relevant documentation.
 After reading the tutorial, you should know all you need about the dataset.

+Also see more detailed [per-table docs](https://mozilla.github.io/bigquery-etl/mozdata/introduction/) that are generated alongside ETL code in the `bigquery-etl` repository.

 Each tutorial should include: